 Our sixth lecture series, Beyond Appearances, will address the growing feeling in our society that we need to pay closer attention to the events that are shaping these times.
 Everything designed, built, created, used and disused requires an infrastructure and a plan to get it from concept to reality.
 Understanding the origin and trajectories of these systems is key to understanding and coping with our future.
 A deeper understanding of what others are doing, both regularly and radically, is a step closer to making the world a better place.
-These lectures will take place semi-regularly, but it is best to keep an eye out as we have not really discovered if there will be a rhythm to them.

 GATES OPEN AT 7:30, LECTURES START 8:00PM